GOH partners and collaborates with prestigious and innovative arts organizations from around the world. Here is a selection of our partners:

 La MaMa is an off-off Broadway theatre founded in 1961 by Ellen Stewart, and named in reference to her.
 GOH works frequently with La MaMa to produce and present productions, and Czechoslovak-American Marionette Theatre is a resident artist company.

-Remote Theater Project, a fiscally sponsored project, brings theater artists who are isolated, either geographically or politically to New York City for extended residencies.
+Remote Theater Project, a fiscally sponsored project, brings theater artists who are isolated, either geographically or politically to New York City to create original work.
 For the inaugural project, the focus is Palestine; designed as a cultural exchange aimed at broadening the experience of a select group of Palestinian actors and expanding the reach of their voices.
 Produced with Alexandra Aron and co producer, La MaMa Theatre.

 CEC ArtsLink is an international arts organization.
 Its programs encourage and support exchange of artists and cultural managers between the United States and Eastern and Central Europe, Russia, Central Asia and the Caucasus.